So you’ve found yourself perusing the jacket section, gearing up with hardwear for a cold weather adventure embark upon.

-First, let’s answer the question, “What is down, and why would it be chosen over a synthetic counterpart?”
+First, let’s answer the question, “What is down, and why would it be chosen over a synthetic or polyester counterpart?”

-Contrary to popular belief, down is not the actual feathers of waterfowl, but the fluffy mid layer that maintains the warmth by creating thousands of little air pockets that are heated up by the body of the person (or bird) wearing the plumage.
+Contrary to popular belief, a down is not the actual feathers of waterfowl, but the fluffy mid layer that maintains the warmth by creating thousands of little air pockets that are heated up by the body of the person (or bird) wearing the plumage not letting you feel the cold air when you wear it.
 It’s not the down itself keeping the body warm, it’s the down that’s keeping the warmth within the layer that your body has spread its heat too.

-(This is why it is common to hear that sleeping with fewer clothes on in a down sleeping bag is more beneficial to stay warm, so the body can share its heat with the tiny pockets of air, creating a cocoon for sleeping bliss.
+(This is why it is common to hear that sleeping with fewer clothes on in a down sleeping bag is more beneficial to stay warm, so the body can share its heat with the tiny pockets of air, creating a cocoon for sleeping bliss and making the perfect winter jacket.
 On the flip side, this is why it’s actually not in best heating practice to squeeze two people into one sleeping bag for more warmth, as this extended the fabric to capacity and loses the magic space between and just releases all heat through the thin layer of squished down.)

-Here are a few more things to understand and reference about down when shopping for which jacket is best suited for your expedition in question:
+Here are a few more things to understand this warm jacket and reference about down when shopping for which jacket is best suited for your expedition in question: